tiramizoo/oxid-plugin/README.md

 ## Configure the account ##

-The main configuration of tiramizoo delivery is available on tiramizoo page.
+The main configuration of tiramizoo delivery is available on the tiramizoo website.

 -   **Packages presets:** (Profile -> Default packages sizes) Retail location admin is able to specify package sizes that they use to pack products.